Your company’s success depends on creating a high-performance sales team.

 Not leads.
 Conversions.
 Revenue.

-Here are some ideas to get synergy between sales and marketing going in your business.
+Here are some ideas to get synergy between sales and marketing going in your business and create a high-performance sales team.

 Your sales team is intimately familiar with prospects’ problems and challenges.
 They spend their days talking with prospects.